mattriley/agile-avatars/README.md

 # Initialisation

 Initialisation involves loading configuration, composing modules, and invoking startup procedures.
 Initialising the application does not launch it; rather it returns initialised modules for use by a consumer.
-This enables the application to be interacted with in a variety of ways including launching the application, testing the application, and generating a dependency diagram.
+This enables the application to be interacted with in a variety of ways including launching the application, testing the application, and understanding the application.

-## Booting the application with boot()
+## Initialising the application with boot()

 The application is initialised by invoking the function exported by `./boot.js`. `boot()` must be supplied a `window` object.
 The entire application depends on this supplied instance of `window` rather than depending on the global `window` object.